 This complex hormonal disorder that often includes irregular menstrual cycles and excess weight is often misunderstood and misdiagnosed, significantly affecting a woman’s health and well-being.
 Knowing more about PCOS not only aids in early detection, but also helps patients make informed decisions about their health.

-For this installment, three physicians took time to discuss what patients need to know about PCOS.
+For this installment, four physicians took time to discuss what patients need to know about PCOS.
 They are:

-• Keisha Callins, MD, MPH, an ob-gyn at Community Health Care Systems Inc, and an alternate delegate in the AMA House of Delegates for the Medical Association of Georgia.
+- Keisha Renee Callins, MD, MPH, an ob-gyn who practices in Macon, Georgia, and an alternate delegate in the AMA House of Delegates for the Medical Association of Georgia.

-• Mary LaPlante, MD, an ob-gyn who practices in Cleveland and serves on the AMA Council on Science and Public Health.
+- Mary LaPlante, MD, an ob-gyn who practices in Cleveland.

-• Kelsey J. Sherman, MD, a family physician at Green Mountain Partners for Health in Lakewood, Colorado.
+- Kelsey J. Sherman, MD, a family physician who practices in Lakewood, Colorado.

 “The word polycystic or PCOS sounds a little scary, so when I describe it to patients, I tell them it looks like there’s popcorn all over the ovary,” Dr. Callins said.
 “So, as opposed to the ovary looking like an egg that is round and white, it looks like small cysts everywhere.